crio-do/Introductory-Reading-Material/README.md

 ## <a name='Howtousethislist'></a>How to use this list?
-Our idea behind creating this list is to enable you to be ready for the CSoD program.
-We have shared few links which you can go through before joining program ( if you want to be efficient during the program ).

-Our methodology is learning by doing, so we have also added a couple questions per topic, while learning from the link you have to keep in mind if you are able to answer the question or not.
-If there is something that you did not understand, try finding the answer of this question on your own from Google.
-This will help you to develop a skill “Finding on your own or learning by doing” which is extremely critical skills for Software developers.
+Our idea behind creating this list is to enable you to be get ready for CSoD.
+We have shared a few links for you to go through before joining program.
+Our methodology is to learn by doing, so we have also added a couple of questions per topic, which you have to know the answer to after going through that topic.
+If there is something you did not understand or could not answer, try finding the answer to the question on your own.
+This will help you to develop the skill of “Finding your way on your own or learning by doing” which is an extremely critical skills for software developers.

 ## <a name='Whatwerecommendyoutoknowbeforejoiningtheprogram'></a>What do we recommend you to know before joining the program?